 The changes in these accounts are primarily due to market factors and changes in the fair value of the underlying stocks or financial instruments to which these related.
-The increase in realized and unrealized gains for the three months ended March 31, 2022, compared to the corresponding period in the prior year, was primarily due to an increase in unrealized gains on the indemnification obligation (see note 3 in the accompanying condensed consolidated financial statements for additional discussion), as well as the changes in fair value of the 2.75% Exchangeable Senior Debentures due 2046 related to changes in market price of underlying Charter stock (see notes 3 and 6 in the accompanying condensed consolidated financial discussion).
+These increases in realized and unrealized gains for the three and six months ended June 30, 2022, compared to the corresponding periods in the prior year, were primarily due to an increase in unrealized gains on the indemnification obligation (see note 3 in the accompanying condensed consolidated financial statements for additional discussion), as well as the changes in fair value of the 2.75% Exchangeable Senior Debentures due 2050, the 1.25% Exchangeable Senior Debentures due 2050 and the 1.75% Exchangeable Senior Debentures due 2046 related to changes in market price of underlying Charter stock (see notes 3 and 6 in the accompanying condensed consolidated financial statements for additional discussion).